spex-lang/spex-lang.github.io/src/index.md

 ```

 Note that the server running on `http://localhost:8080` needs to be written in
-another language and be deployed, before the Spex verifer is run.
+another language and be deployed, before the Spex verifier is run.

 For an introduction to how the above works in more detail, please see the
 [tutorial](tutorial.html).